flashxio/FlashX-doc/pages/FlashR-tutorials.md

 }
 ```

-## k-means
+## Use GenOps to compute k-means
 K-means is a simple but popular clustering algorithm.
-This algorithm is
+We use this algorithm
-an example that we have to use GenOps to perform computation efficiently.
+as an example to illustrate GenOps for efficient computation.

 K-means is an iterative algorithm and each iteration has three steps.
 Below is the simplified code to illustrate the three steps.
 The complete code